Soldie/Arms-Commander/passwordattacks/buglog.md

 You can also specify a "mask".
 And you can find your preloaded mask files with "locate masks" in terminal

 "hashcat -a 3 <hash to attack> <mask_file.hcmask>"

+What worked?

+This command worked, which specified a six digit password of both letters and numbers:

+"hashcat -a3 -m 2500 /media/root/Data/HashCatConverted/hashcat_20170405-013557.cap-01.cap.hccapx ?l?d ?l?l?l?l?l?l"

+I should use the mask file method as a separate method.